kore4lyf/notes/bsv_blockchain_notes/GoLang.md

 #### Complex Numbers
 Go has native support for complex numbers.
 To use them you need a variable of type **complex128** (64 bit real and imaginary parts) or **complex64*" (32 bit real and imaginary parts).
 Complex numbers are written as re + imI, where re is the real part, im is the imaginary part and I, is the literal I (√-1).

+#### Errors
+Any non-trivial program will have the need for error reporting sooner or later.
+Because of this Go has a builtin type specially for errors, called error. var e error creates a variable e of type error with the value nil.

 #### Booleans
 A boolean value (named after George Boole) is a special 1-bit integer type used to represent true and false (or on and off).
 Three logical operators are used with boolean